 At Bauercrest, campers entering the 10th grade participate in the Waiter program, and campers entering the 11th grade participate in the Counselor Intern (CI) program.
-While both groups are still regarded as full campers and participate in camper activities, and members of each group are afforded special responsibilities and privileges as they assume a leadership role on the hillside.
+While both groups are still regarded as full campers and participate in camper activities, members of each group are afforded special responsibilities and privileges as they assume a leadership role on the Hillside.

 The Waiter Program

-Waiters arrive at camp two days before the rest of the camper population in order to learn about their new role at camp.
-Waiters are shown around the mess hall and kitchen; are instructed how to set up, serve, and clean up; and learn policies and expectations for the upcoming summer.
+Waiters arrive at camp the day before the rest of the camper population in order to learn about their new role at camp.
+Waiters are shown around the Mess Hall and kitchen.
+They are instructed how to set up, serve, and clean up, as well as learn policies and expectations for the upcoming summer.

-During the summer, Waiters typically report to the mess hall 30 minutes before each meal in order to set up the mess hall and eat before the rest of the camp.
-Waiters are divided into cleaning teams, and each team typically cleans the mess hall after one meal each day.
+During the summer, Waiters typically report to the Mess Hall 30 minutes before each meal in order to set up for the rest of the camp.
+Waiters are divided into cleaning teams, and each team typically cleans the Mess Hall after one meal each day.

-While taking on these responsibilities, waiters are regarded as full campers and participate in all camper and group activities.
-Waiters are expected to clean their bunk regularly, although they are excluded from formal bunk inspection because of the extent of their mess hall duties.
+While taking on these responsibilities, Waiters are regarded as full campers and participate in all camper and group activities.
+Waiters are expected to clean their bunk regularly, although they are excluded from formal bunk inspection because of the extent of their Mess Hall duties.
 Further, the Waiters are extended privileges beyond those given to the other campers, which are best described as “supervised extensions of independence.”
-Examples of such privileges are: special waiter-only trips, later bed curfew, latitude in elective selection, and more computer access.
+Examples of such privileges are: special Waiter-only trips, later bed curfew, and latitude in elective selection.

 Waiters are prepared for future leadership roles at Bauercrest in three meaningful ways: